pr1m0d/ticks-service/README.md

 # Was it fun?

 Yes!
 Thank you, it was very fun!
-I did enjoy the challenge, it's well explained and hides some interesting difficulties in complexity and parallelization.
+I did enjoy the challenge, it's well explained and hides some interesting challenges in complexity and parallelization.